Battle of Kiev (1943): Initial stage

 Early on the morning of 3 November 1943, the 4th Panzer Army was subjected to a massive Soviet bombardment.
-The Soviet 38th and 60th Armies attacked in the first wave but failed to break through the positions of the German VII Army Corps.
-On 4 November, the 3rd Guards Armored Army and I Guard Cavalry Corps were added to the assault, compelling VII Army Corps to retreat and evacuate Kiev.
-The Soviets captured Kiev on 6 November.
-The second phase of the Soviet offensive now began, with the 1st Ukrainian Front's objective consisting of the capture of the towns of Zhitomir, Korosten, Berdichev and Fastov and the cutting of the rail link to Army Group Center; the ultimate objective being the encirclement of Army Group South.
-By 7 November, the Soviet spearheads had already reached the important railway node at Fastov 50 kilometers south-west of Kiev.
+The Soviet 38th Army and 60th Army attacked in the first wave but failed to break through the positions of the German VII Army Corps.
+On 4 November, the 3rd Guards Tank Army and I Guard Cavalry Corps were added to the assault, compelling VII Army Corps to retreat, evacuating Kiev and the Soviets captured the city on 6 November.
+The second phase of the Soviet offensive now began, with the 1st Ukrainian Front objective consisting of the capture of the towns of Zhitomir, Korosten, Berdichev and Fastov and the cutting of the rail link to Army Group Center; the ultimate objective being the encirclement of Army Group South.
+By 7 November, the Soviet spearheads had already reached the important railway node at Fastov 50 km south-west of Kiev.

-The plan went well at first for Vatutin; Manstein, however, became worried.
-As Rybalko's tanks moved through the streets of Kiev on 6 November, Manstein pleaded with Adolf Hitler to release the 48th and 40th Panzer Corps in order to have sufficient forces to retake Kiev.
+The plan went well at first for Vatutin; Manstein became worried, as Rybalko's tanks moved through the streets of Kiev on 6 November, Manstein pleaded with Adolf Hitler to release the 48th Panzer Corps and 40th Panzer Corps in order to have sufficient forces to retake Kiev.
 The 48th Panzer Corps was committed to Manstein.
-Hitler refused to divert the 40th Panzer Corps, and replaced Hoth with Erhard Raus, who was ordered to blunt the Soviet attack and secure the Army Group South's northern flank and communications with Army Group Centre.
+Hitler refused to divert the 40th Panzer Corps, and replaced Hoth with Erhard Raus, who was ordered to blunt the Soviet attack and secure the Army Group South northern flank and communications with Army Group Centre.
 A number of sources give 6 November as the date for the fall of Kiev.
 The 1st Czechoslovak Independent Brigade seems to have started the assault earlier, at 12:30 on 5 November, reaching the Dniepr at 02:00 on the 6th, after sweeping through the western suburbs of the city and were the first unit in the city center, with Kiev finally being captured at 06:50 on the 6th.